2008–09 Colorado Avalanche season

 The 2008–09 Colorado Avalanche season was the franchise's 37th season, 30th in the National Hockey League, and 14th as the Colorado Avalanche.

 The team finished last place in its division and conference for the first time since 1991–92 when they were still the Quebec Nordiques, and did not qualify for the 2009 Stanley Cup playoffs.

 Regular season

 The Avalanche struggled offensively, finishing 30th overall in scoring with just 192 goals (excluding 7 shootout-winning goals).
-They were also shut out a league-high 12 times, tied with the Los Angeles Kings.
+They were also shut out a league-high 12 times, tied with the Los Angeles Kings, setting a franchise record.